elssieg/DSC-540-Advanced-ML-HW1/HW1/README.md

 # DSC-540: Homework #1
 For this homework, I focused on analyzing a dataset of Wisconsin Breast Cancer patients to predict the diagnosis of cancer (M = malignant, B = benign).
-Splitting the data into training (80%) and testing (20%), I then processed the dataset using the following algothrims:
+Splitting the data into training (80%) and testing (20%), I then processed the dataset using the following algorithms:

 * Dimensionality Reduction
 * Logistic Regression